Aquarium plants can be an extremely confusing topic, especially for beginners.

 - Angelfish: One of the most popular freshwater fish, Angelfish make great inhabitants for any community aquarium (20 gallons or larger).
 They are beautiful, (relatively) peaceful, and tend to leave plants alone.
 In fact, they evolved their long, thin profiles to slip among Amazonian plants.
 As a result, they need plants to feel comfortable (and even to lay their eggs) or they’ll feel exposed and stressed out.
 Don’t keep adult Angelfish with small Tetras, as once they get larger they’ll eat anything that can fit in their mouths.

 There are some critters you should actively avoid in the planted aquarium.
-Pacus are not only voracious vegetarians but also grow foot-ball sized or larger.
+Pacus and Silver Dollar fish are not only voracious vegetarians but also grow foot-ball sized or larger.

-Many species of medium to large Cichlid love nothing more than digging and uprooting plants are they carve their territories.
+Many species of medium to large Cichlid love nothing more than digging and uprooting plants as they carve their territories.

 Crayfish and many snail species will devour and destroy plants indiscriminately.
 Make sure you do your research before straying from the list of species above.